geoscixyz/gpg/content/gravity/gravity_data.rst

 The following are some comments on positioning for gravity surveying:

 - 3.3 cm elevation error results in 0.01 mGal measurement error, which is the accuracy of many instruments.
-- Centimetre accuracy in elevation is possible with realtime differential GPS, but it is not necessarily easy.
+- Centimeter accuracy in elevation is possible with realtime differential GPS, but it is not necessarily easy.
 - Terrain corrections are hard to get accurate to better than 0.2 mGal using conventional methods because of line-of-site limitation for "inner zone" corrections.
 However, digital terrain data can contribute significantly to improving final results.

 Data reduction